dlopezav/dlopezav/README.md

 # 💫 About Me:
 <br>I'm a passionate software and generalist engineer based in France.
-My expertise lies in web development, and I thrive on working with technologies like React, Vue, and Node.js.
+My expertise lies in web development, and I thrive on working with technologies like Spring, React, Vue, and Node.js.
 With a keen eye for design and a love for problem-solving, I enjoy crafting efficient and elegant solutions to complex challenges.<br>

 ## 🌐 Socials: